bcoyle73/react-twilio-starter/README.md

 * Unless noted in the comments of the function you will not check the **Check for valid Twilio signature**
 * You do not need to choose the **Event** for each function
 * Click Save for each function and the function will deploy
+* Go to the number you purchased and configure the Voice URL to point to the function you created named **enqueue-call**

 ### React Frontend
 * Clone this front end repo